Maine is the least densely populated state east of the Mississippi. There are four Maine National Parks along with two affiliated sites.

 Saint Croix Island International Historic Site

 Saint Croix Island International Historic Site is located in Eastern Maine approximately 90 miles east of Bangor.
-The park is 28-acres that tells the story of the beginning of the permanent French Settlement in North America.
+The park is 28 acres which tells the story of the beginning of the permanent French Settlement in North America.

 From 1604-05 almost half of the men died during the severe winter and were buried in a small cemetery on what is now Saint Croix Island.
 When spring finally came the survivors abandoned their encampment and founded the settlement of Port Royal which is now part of today's Nova Scotia, Canada.